-  Some ecommerce companies (too many, in fact) add a self-service option to their website, throw in all of their FAQs, and leave it at that.
+Some ecommerce companies (too many, in fact) add a self-service option to their website, throw in all of their FAQs, Knowledge base and leave it at that.

 Now, a simple FAQ might resolve a small percentage of support queries, but it doesn’t offer a personalized or tailored experience which, as we’ve seen, are key ways to differentiate your brand from the competition.

 Rather than redirecting your customers to help articles, switch your approach to focus on problem resolution, not deflection and offer ways to:

 - Tailor your help center experience based on customer lifecycle stage, such as pre or post-purchase

 - Let users edit and update their order details to save your agents doing repetitive work

 - Request refunds without needing to talk directly with a support agent